rootcanopy/Book-Reviews/README.md

 ## **Media & Resources**

+Goodreads was what I was aiming for, maybe someday :) I really enjoy their site and app.

-//This was Inspiring
+This was Inspiring
 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

-//This dude - who had the style project,
+###This dude - who had the project before me,
-I referred back here abit when I was unsure what way to do things.
+I referred to his code quite abit, when I was unsure what way to do things.
-Ishould reference the code but i never kept track of it, both projects are similiar. http://book-bites.herokuapp.com/addreview
+I should've referenced the code but I never kept track of it, both projects are similiar.
+His code is so well done it was good inspiration http://book-bites.herokuapp.com/addreview

-//Google images for the Jumbotron Image
+Google images for the Jumbotron Image, I'm pretty sure it was pexel bay.

-//Corey Schafer for the walkthrough on forms https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH
+Corey Schafer for the walkthrough on forms https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH

-//Always dipping in and out of this site https://www.fullstackpython.com/flask.html
+Always dipping in and out of this site https://www.fullstackpython.com/flask.html

-//There was some virtualenv tutorials I used from here https://realpython.com/
+There was some virtualenv tutorials I used from here https://realpython.com/

 ## **Acknowledgements**